-If the initial bolt stress is too low, the total amount of strain (stretch in the bolt) is likewise low and under these circumstances any subsequent reduction in thickness of the gasket due to creep will quickly result in loss of bolt strain and subsequent leakage.
+If the initial bolt stress is too low the total amount of strain (stretch in the bolt) is low and under these circumstances any subsequent reduction in thickness of the gasket due to creep will quickly result in loss of bolt strain and subsequent leakage.

-Within reason, it is best practice to generate a significantly adequate bolt stress based on the material of construction and any recommendations from the manufacturer.
-This is often achieved at 50-70% of the yield strength at the operating temperature.
+Within reason, it is better to approach the maximum bolt stress recommended by the manufacturer.
+This is often 80% of the yield strength at the operating temperature.